taflaj/taflaj.github.io/_posts/2024-05-10-perfect-desktop.md

 ### Hyprland

 For the end user, one major difference between Linux and Windows is that, on the latter, you're stuck with whatever Microsoft throws at you, while on the former you get to decide what the screen looks like.
 Among Linux users there is a constant debate on the best desktop environment.
-Some prefer GNONE, others prefer KDE/Plasma, not to mention Budgie and Xfce (and so many others).
+Some prefer GNOME, others prefer KDE/Plasma, not to mention Budgie and Xfce (and so many others).

 And then there are window managers, which are part of the desktop environment.
 There is an endless list.
 One particular kind are tiling managers, in which each new window takes all the space available on the screen, generally negotiating space with the other windows.
 The debate about the best window managers is also endless.
 At the end of the day, it comes down to: which one do you like the most?